How to Make a Refashioned Brooch Pin Bracelet

 Three finished brooch pin bracelets shown on a wood background.

-When buying pins, take note of the orientation of the pin on the back (vertical or horizontal) and how it will clasp onto your bracelet.
+When buying brooches, take note of the orientation of the pin on the back (vertical vs. horizontal) and how it will clasp onto your bracelet.

 Photo of seven colorful brooch pins, some new and some vintage.
 There is a popcorn pin, floral pins, and a cameo pin.